 We like to think cater for all and that the program offers something for everyone!
 DO have a look at our What’s On section for more information.
 Nappy changing stations available.

 Do you offer free entry for carers?

 In line with other local events, we offer entry for carers who bring evidence to show on the gate;

 Carers allowance – DWP – PIP – Disability allowance – Certificates of blindness.
 We do NOT accept a blue badge as evidence.

 How to find the festival

 Hellen’s Garden Festival is held at Hellens Manor, Much Marcle, HR8 2LY.
 We put our road signage along all major routes.
 Please follow the arrows to the Festival entrance.

-Please let us know if you need help when you arrive and we will endeavour to do all we can to make your visit a wonderful experience.
+Access Please let us know, in advance, if you need help when you arrive.
+We will endeavour to do all we can to make your visit a good experience.

 We celebrate the natural world and the exceptional countryside of the 3 counties and showcase the best of local gardeners, growers, artists and craftspeople, food and drink.

 There is something for all the family – Children can join in with workshops and creative activities; seed bombs, making animal homes, puppetry, woodland fairy trails, forest school skills, story telling.